acbbullock/IO-Fortran-Library/doc_API_design/Ref/str.md

 * `decimals` is `optional` and of type `integer`
 * `im` is `optional` and of type `character(len=*)`

-@note The return value of `str` is of type `character`.
-As such, `str` is restricted to operate on scalars only since `character` arrays of non-identical length elements are not defined by the Fortran 2018 standard.
+@note Note that `str` is restricted to operate on scalars only since `character` arrays of non-identical length elements are not defined by the Fortran 2018 standard.
 For this functionality, see [String](string.html).

 ### Optional Arguments